The Timescales of Embedded Star Formation as Observed in STARFORGE: Quantifying the Properties of Embedded Stars in STARFORGE

 In addition to the stellar locations, the gray contours show gas density.
 At 8.8 \Myr, we see small pockets of gas on the outskirts of the stellar association.
 Importantly, the location of the youngest stars directly corresponds to where the gas is the densest.
 This correlation between pockets of gas and newly formed stars demonstrates the sub-clump nature of the star formation in the model, and explains the large spread in stellar ages discussed in Section~\ref{sec:age_determ}, where parts of the cloud collapse at different times.

 One way to describe this correlation quantitatively is to measure the median distance to all other stars.
 This stellar density also can be compared between frames of the interactive Figure~\ref{fig:interactive}.
 Stars that form before 6.5 \Myr are tightly clustered in physical space, with a median distance to other stars of 3.5\pc~.
 However, when we consider stars that form between 6.5 \Myr, and 10 \Myr, the median distance to other stars almost doubles to 6.8\pc~.
 This latter increased distance to other stars is consistent with a more-distributed mode of star formation that ensues when the already expanding cloud also begins disruption.

-As the system evolves, the stars form in meaningfully different locations within the simulation box.
-Initially, the cloud just covers the 10\pc and then collapses, which leads to stars forming centrally.
-However at later times, the cloud is expanding, and formation is occurring on the outskirts.
-Therefore the median formation location for stars that form before 6.5 \Myr is 4.1 pc away from the median location of formation for stars after 6.5 \Myr.
-This distance is also demonstrated in Figure~\ref{fig:interactive} where the youngest stars are noticeably offset from the older stars.
+This increased distance is also clearly seen in the interactive Figure~\ref{fig:interactive} by adjusting the slider between times; the stars become less tightly clustered as time progresses.